dmccreary/geometry-course/docs/sims/pythagorean-theorem/index.md

 1. Draw a right triangle in the center of the sketch canvas.
 2. Create two sliders that adjust the length of side a (base) and height (b)
-3. Create a toggle button that shows squares made of up sides a and b
+3. Create a toggle button that shows squares made of up sides a, b and c
 4. Show the length of a, b and the length of the hypotenuse C
 5. Add a reset button that resets the lengths to the default button.
 6. Use the MicroSIm template below for the layout.